Contributor Andrea Pflaumer shares a surprising take on how to be lazy but still beautiful! Enjoy, dear reader.

 There is a sense of harmony and balance in beauty.
 That doesn’t mean that all beautiful things, places, and people are the same or similar, nor are they boring or predictable.
 It simply means that none of the elements that make up the image overwhelm or mask the others.
 Each part refers back to or complements the whole in a pleasant or engaging way.

 Next, what is “laziness?”
 Often, what we judge as laziness is simply someone’s self-preservation response to uncertainty, confusion, and resignation, which is certainly understandable these days.
+The brain plays a significant role in this, as its development and executive functions influence our ability to make decisions and avoid procrastination.

 Laziness in how we dress or present ourselves to others can also be a symptom of depression.
 Depressed people can be easily led to believe that the latest greatest “thing” will solve all their fashion and beauty – and life – problems.
 That’s how they end up with a closet full of “nothing to wear” and a cabinet full of half-used makeup and skincare products.
+Negative habits like procrastination or neglecting self-care can become a bad thing, impacting self-image and making it harder to break the cycle.

 Depression and resignation are not good strategies for beauty.